Contents

 Image: Gitea

-Gitea’s feature coverage against GitHub is broad: issues, pull requests with code review, branch protection rules, webhooks, OAuth2 login, organization and team management, container and NPM package registries, project boards (Kanban), wiki, and Actions-compatible CI/CD.
-The built-in migration tool (Settings > Migrations) imports repositories including issues, pull requests, labels, milestones, and releases from GitHub, GitLab, Bitbucket, and other Gitea instances.
+Gitea’s feature set against GitHub is wide.
+You get issues, pull requests with code review, branch protection rules, webhooks, OAuth2 login, org and team admin, container and NPM package registries, Kanban project boards, a wiki, and Actions-compatible CI/CD.
+The built-in tool at Settings > Migrations brings in repos with their issues, pull requests, labels, milestones, and releases from GitHub, GitLab, Bitbucket, and other Gitea hosts.

 Installation with Docker Compose and PostgreSQL

-While Gitea supports SQLite for small setups, PostgreSQL provides the reliability needed for anything beyond experimentation.
-Here is a production-ready Docker Compose configuration:
+Gitea supports SQLite for small setups, but PostgreSQL is the safe pick for anything past a test box.
+Here is a Docker Compose config ready for production:

 services: